 Minimum Redemption / Switch Amount under the Scheme is Rs.
-500 and in multiples of Re.
-1/- thereafter or 50 units and in multiples of 0.01 unit thereafter
+500 in multiples of Re.1 or 50 Units in multiples of 0.01 units thereafter.

 The AMC reserves the right to change the minimum application / purchase amount, the minimum additional investment amount and the minimum amount for Redemption / Switches under the Scheme / Plan(s) / Option(s) from time to time.